 \subsection{The Trefftz-DG Stokes discretization}

-The main idea of the Trefftz-DG method is to select a proper (affinely shifted) lower dimensional subspace of $\X_h$ that allows to reduce the computational costs of the underlying DG discretization without harming the approximation quality too much.
-To this end we pick the affine subspace of $\X_h$ that fulfills the Stokes equation \eqref{eq:basicpde} pointwise inside each element up to data approximation:
+The main idea of the Trefftz-DG method is to select a proper (affinely shifted) lower-dimensional subspace of $\X_h$ that allows to reduce the computational costs of the underlying DG discretization without harming the approximation quality too much.
+To this end, we pick the affine subspace of $\X_h$ that fulfills the Stokes equations \eqref{eq:basicpde} pointwise \textbf{inside each element} up to data approximation: